Media should exercise restraint, reputations getting tarnished: Delhi HC on actor Rakul Preet’s plea

 The court said it can impose a time frame on the authority to decide complaint and it would send a strong message to other channels.
 Chawla issued notice to the Ministry of Information and Broadcasting, Prasar Bharti and the Press Council of India, seeking their stand on the actor’s petition.

 It asked authorities to consider Singh’s petition as a representation and expedite the redressal procedure.
+The court will hear the matter next on October 15.

 Sushant Singh Rajput death coverage